iiab/iiab/roles/captiveportal/README.md

 available, including during direct runs, the script falls back to `/opt/iiab/captiveportal/users.sqlite`.

-The `captiveportal_port` variable is retained only for running `capture-wsgi.py` directly for debugging; it is not used by the systemd service.
+When running `capture-wsgi.py` directly for debugging, it listens on TCP port `9090` by default.
+Override the port with `--port`, or set `CAPTIVE_PORTAL_PORT`; the command-line flag takes precedence.
+The systemd service does not use TCP.

 The Admin Console is a separate socket-activated uWSGI instance, `uwsgi-app@admin-console.service`, and listens on the Unix socket